Ames Project: Ames Process

 The first item on the agenda was to find uranium for the nuclear reactor that Enrico Fermi was proposing to build.
 Uranium ore was readily available.
 Some 1200 ST of high-grade ore from the Belgian Congo was in storage in a warehouse at Port Richmond on Staten Island.
 About 300 ST per annum was being mined at the Eldorado Mine at Port Radium on the Great Bear Lake near the Arctic Circle in Canada's Northwest Territories.
 The Eldorado company also operated a refinery at Port Hope, Ontario, where Canadian and Belgian ore was refined.
 The Manhattan Project's estimated requirements for 1942 were 200 ST, of which Compton required just 45 ST for his proposed nuclear reactor.

 The major problem was impurities in the uranium oxide, which could act as neutron poisons and prevent a nuclear chain reaction.
 Due to the presence of impurities, references published before 1942 typically listed its melting point at around 1700 C when pure uranium metal actually melts at 1132 C. Peter P. Alexander, at Metal Hydrides Incorporated, gave in 1938 the first indications that the melting point of uranium was "as low as 1100 C and even somewhat lower".

 The most effective way to purify uranium oxide in a laboratory was to take advantage of the fact that uranium nitrate is soluble in ether.
 Scaling this process up for industrial production was a dangerous proposition; ether was explosive, and a factory using large quantities was likely to blow up or burn down.
-Compton and Spedding turned to Mallinckrodt in Saint Louis, Missouri, which had experience with ether.
+Compton and Spedding turned to Mallinckrodt in St. Louis, Missouri, which had experience with ether.
 Spedding went over the details with Mallinckrodt's chemical engineers, Henry V. Farr and John R. Ruhoff, on 17 April 1942.
 Within a few months, sixty tons of highly pure uranium oxide was produced.